 The cost of your policy

 While you want the best policy you can get when it comes to your feline friend, you must be able to afford the cat insurance cost.
-If the cost of your cat insurance policy is too high, you’re just giving yourself extra stress.
+If the monthly premium is too high for your finances, you’ll just be giving yourself extra stress.

 The excess is the amount of money you have to pay before the cat insurance company covers the remainder.
 If the excess is high, you’re less likely to claim for minor conditions – and this should be reflected in a lower monthly cost.
 Only you can weigh up the pros and cons, but make sure you think it’s fair.

-It’s also important to find out if additional areas of treatment will also be included within the policy: for example, your cat staying in hospital, their medicine, anesthetic, operations, x-rays and ultrasounds, and laboratory fees.
+It’s also important to find out what areas of treatment will be included within the policy: for example, consultation fees, your cat staying in hospital, their medicine, anaesthetic, operations, x-rays and ultrasounds and laboratory fees.
 At a referral level, this would be if your vet sends your cat to a specialist.

 You might also ask if your cover will include the cost, or a contribution towards, special veterinary recommended diets.

-- Is the cost of your insurance for cats affected by your postcode or your cat’s breed?
+Is the cost of your insurance affected by your postcode or your cat’s breed?

-It’s worth keeping in mind that the type of breed can change the cost of a policy.
+It’s worth keeping in mind that the type of breed and even your postcode can change the cat insurance cost.
 For example, more urban areas might attract a higher premium, as do breeds of cat that are known to suffer from more problems.
-If you have a lovely pedigree cat, check that congenital and hereditary conditions are definitely covered, too; some policies won’t let you claim for known hereditary conditions.
+If you have a pedigree cat, check that congenital and hereditary conditions are definitely covered too, some policies won’t let you claim for known hereditary conditions.